Animals: The Ultimate Guide To The Animal Kingdom

 Birds

-Birds are now considered by many scientists to be ‘the last of the dinosaurs’.
-They evolved from dinosaurs around 150 million years ago, gradually losing their teeth and tails and developing beaks.
+Birds are the only living descendants of dinosaurs, and are often referred to as "avian dinosaurs".
+The first birds evolved from dinosaurs around 150 million years ago, over time losing their teeth and tails and developing beaks.

 Birds are feathered, egg-laying vertebrates, most of which are able to fly.
 They are found on every continent and are able to survive in a wide range of conditions.

-There are around 10,000 species of bird.
-More than half are passerines, or perching birds, members of the order Passeriformes.
+There are around 10,000 bird species.
+More than half are passerines, or "perching birds", members of the order Passeriformes.
 Passerine feet have three forward-facing toes and one backward-facing toe, an arrangement favorable to perching.

 Other well-known bird groups include ratites (ostriches, cassowaries, kiwis, etc.), Psittaciformes (parrots), Sphenisciformes (penguins) and Accipitriformes (eagles, hawks and vultures).